Overview

 See the difference?
 The second prompt gives Genesis real business context.

 💡 Note: Pretend you're explaining your business to someone who's never worked in your industry.
-That level of detail will get Genesis on the right track.
+That level of detail will give AI all the context it needs.

 Add Missing Features